What Can You Not Do While On The FMLA| Full Guide?

 #1.
 Take a vacation lasting over 12 weeks.

-Be mindful of how much time off you take.
+Be mindful of how much time you take off.
 The FMLA will no longer cover employees if they take over 12 weeks of unpaid absence.
 Since we are discussing federal law, there will be little leeway on issues like how long it takes.

 Restrictions while on FMLA include embarking on a vacation over 12 weeks.